ML4SCI/DeepLearnHackathon/QMLChallenge/README.md

 image courtesy: [tensorflow](https://blog.tensorflow.org/2020/03/announcing-tensorflow-quantum-open.html), [prefetch](https://prefetch.eu/know/concept/bloch-sphere/).

-# Tips for working with Google Colaboratory
+## Tips for working with Google Colaboratory

-To use the dataset with google drive in google colab, follow the steps below:
+To use the dataset with Google Drive in Google Colab, follow the steps below:
-- After opening the dataset link, click on "Add shortcut to drive".
+- After opening the dataset link, click "Add shortcut to drive".
-- Click the tab "All locations" add it to "My Drive".
+- Click the "All locations" tab and add it to "My Drive".

-The code to mount google drive is present in `QMLChallenge.ipynb`
+The code to mount Google Drive is present in `QMLChallenge.ipynb`

 ## Contributors